lars-derichter/ai-programming-students/slides.md

 1. Prompt Techniques
 2. Learning vs Solving
 3. Using AI as a Learning Buddy
-4. AI for Project Planning
+4. AI for Project Planning(as a Student)

 ---